cmolodo/covid-19/README.md

 Live data entered as of 2020-03-15, backfilled using JHU data and WaybackMachine archive snapshots.

+Until 2020-04-02, Dukes and Nantucket county cases were combined into a single figure.
+As of 2020-04-02, they were split.
+Separate numbers for each county were backfilled based on information from Martha's Vineyard and Nantucket hospital patient reports.
+However, it appears that the state figures lag behind the local figures, as the combined reported cases are higher than the totals reported by the state.
+Per-county numbers have been trimmed to match the state totals.

 #### Arlington, MA
 https://www.arlingtonma.gov/departments/health-human-services/health-department/coronavirus-information
 Past updates: https://www.arlingtonma.gov/departments/health-human-services/health-department/past-coronavirus-updates